pratibhasingh47/basic-viva-question/DSA/SET2.md

 <hr>

-## Question 5 -> What is binary search algorithm and its time complexity ?
+## Question 5 -> Which data structure is used for dictionary and spell checker?

-***Binary Search Algorithm*** is a searching algorithm used in a sorted array by repeatedly dividing the search interval in half.
-The idea of binary search is to use the information that the array is sorted and reduce the time complexity to O(log N).